FRC4079/SwerveBaseTemplate/README.md

 ## Introduction

-This repository contains the code for the FRC Team 4079's 2025 robot, named "Reefscape".
-The code is written in Java and is designed to run on the RoboRIO platform using WPILib.
+This repository contains the code for the FRC Team 4079's 2025 robot, named "Nautilus".
+The code is written in Java and Kotlin and is designed to run on the RoboRIO platform using WPILib.

 ## Dependencies